 It was love at first bite.

-There was something about sharing a smoking skillet with sizzling vegetables and meat that felt like an experience to me.
+Something about sharing a smoking skillet with sizzling vegetables and meat felt like an experience to me.
 Plus, all the delicious tex-mex flavors.

 I can't decide what I love more - how simple these veggie fajitas are to make or how delicious they are.

-I do know one thing - you are going to love this vegetarian fajita recipe!
+I do know one thing - this is the best vegetarian fajita recipe I have tried!

 They are as easy to make as chopping some veggies, marinating them, and throwing them in a skillet.
 This recipe is perfect for Meatless Monday, or any time you are looking for a veg-packed meal.